pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## How the "pending" property works

-The "pending" status of a pact is a _dynamically calculated_ property based on:
+The "pending" status of a pact is a _dynamically calculated_ property, determined at the time of running the provider verifications.
+It is based on:

 * The distinct content of the contract (also known as the "pact version")
-* The branch of the provider, as specified by the provider tags
+* The branch of the provider, as specified by the provider tags in the verification configuration

 It is calculated for each pact version when the "pacts for verification" API is called by the provider test harness.

-When a pact version is considered "pending", then any mismatches during verification will not cause the overall verification task to fail.
-When a pact is _not_ considered "pending" then mismatches will cause the overall verification task to fail (until the introduction of this feature, this was the default behaviour).
+When a pact version is considered "pending", then any mismatches during verification _will not_ cause the overall verification task to fail.
+When a pact is _not_ considered "pending" then mismatches _will_ cause the overall verification task to fail (until the introduction of this feature, this was the default behaviour).

 The purpose of the pending flag is to ensure that provider builds are not broken by changes that were introduced by the consumer, but to also ensure that backwards compatiblity is maintained when a change is introduced by a provider.
 It achieves this by treating the first successful verification of a pact version by a particular branch of the provider as an implicit acceptance of the contract.
 Thereafter, if verification of that pact version fails, it can only be because the provider has made a backwards incompatible change.